Introduction: DIY Cloth Face Mask

 I've been working long hours to get my own area's community mask sewing project going, along with the help of many amazing people most of whom I just met!
 It is using the same pattern as in this instructable but with a few refinements and better pictures: https://masksoflovewnc.weebly.com If you are in Western North Carolina, please join us.

 There are many community efforts to make masks for medical centers in need, and more popping up every hour.
 Google "community sewing masks" and see what you get.
-Here is what I found tonight.
-These are places that are coordinating local efforts for sewing masks as of 3/20/20.
 Some have their own pattern they want you to use.
 Some have specific brands of materials.
 Dig around for the details on the individual pages:

 Volunteers Nationwide Sew Masks for Health Care Workers